wolny/phash-hierarchical-clustering/README.md

 - `java -jar target/scala-2.12/phash-hierarchical-clustering-assembly-1.0.jar <imageDirectory>`
 this might take a while the 1st time, since the app needs to compute the phash value for every image in the `<imageDirectory>`

-where `<imageDirectory>` is the folder where the images are stored (use as many images as possible for better results).
+`<imageDirectory>` is the folder where the images are stored (use as many images as possible for better results).

 ## Sample results